Train Coach Seat Map Layout And Numbering

 Space advantage makes a real difference

-In relation to coach map seat layout First AC Coach Type A, you will find the coached are divided into separate cabins and coups.
-The cabins have sliding doors which can be locked from inside, for the purpose of safety and privacy.
-Each cabin has a switch attached to a bell and the attendant can be called in case of any necessity.
+In the First AC Coach Type A seat layout, you will find that the coaches are divided into separate cabins and coupes.
+Sliding doors allow passengers to lock the cabins from inside for safety and privacy.
+Each cabin also has a bell switch, which passengers can use to call the attendant whenever needed.
 Moreover, another definite advantage is that less number of passengers uses the toilet so it is easy to maintain it clean.

 Improved passenger service

-In case you travel in this class, then your coach and set number can be known when the chart of any particular train is prepared.
-Today, this vast and diversified network has coaches that are designed in such a way, and on the other hand, the improved passenger services enable you to locate your coach and berth easily.
+If you travel in this class, you can know your coach and seat number once railway authorities prepare the chart for the train.
+Today, this vast and diverse railway network uses coaches designed for better convenience, and the improved passenger services help you locate your coach and berth easily.